-Per- and polyfluoroalkyl substances (PFAS) are a group of thousands of man-made compounds.
+Per- and polyfluoroalkyl substances (PFAS) are a group of thousands of man-made chemicals.
 PFAS have been used in a variety of industries and consumer products around the globe, including the United States, since the 1940s.
 PFAS have been used to make coatings and products that are used as oil and water repellants for carpets, clothing, paper packaging for food, and cookware.
 They are also contained in some foams (aqueous film-forming foam or AFFF) used for fighting petroleum fires at airfields and in industrial fire suppression processes because they rapidly extinguish fires, saving lives and protecting property.
-PFAS compounds are persistent in the environment, and some are persistent in the human body - meaning they do not break down and they can accumulate over time.
+PFAS chemicals are persistent in the environment and some are persistent in the human body - meaning they do not break down and they can accumulate over time.

-Is there a federal or North Carolina state regulation for PFAS in drinking water?
+Is there a regulation for PFAS in drinking water?

-There is currently no federal drinking water standard or regulation for any PFAS compound.
-In May 2016, the U.S. Environmental Protection Agency (EPA) established a health advisory level at 70 parts per trillion (ppt) for individual or combined concentrations of perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
-Both compounds are a type of PFAS.
+There is currently no federal drinking water regulation for any PFAS compounds.
+In May 2016, the EPA established a health advisory (HA) level at 70 parts per trillion (ppt) for individual or combined concentrations of perfluorooctanoic acid (PFOA), and perfluorooctanesulfonic acid (PFOS).
+Both chemicals are a type of PFAS.